clue2solve/pinecone-java-client/Readme.md

 - Query operations
 - Upsert operations
 - Delete operations
-- Requirements
-- Java 8 or higher
-- OkHttp3
-- Jackson (for JSON processing)
-- SLF4J (for logging)

 ### Installation
 Include the following dependency in your project's build file: